LaszloLueck/RegionalWeather/README.md

 - Written in C#
 - Runs in a Docker-Container
 - Stores data in elastic
 - visualization?
-Don´t know, think kibana or grafana.
+Don´t know, think kibana or grafana or kibana and grafana.
 - in any case dotnet core 5.x / c# 9